-If you’ve been studying a subject for as long as I have, you might not think there is anything left to discover or surprise.
+If you’ve been studying a subject for as long as I have, you may think there isn’t anything left to discover.
 I’ve been studying World War I and how it changed the lives of ordinary people since I was a teenager.
-When I embarked on writing A Tale of Two Nations, my goal was to educate the reader.
-Little did I know I also would be educated.
+When I embarked on writing A Tale of Two Nations: Canada.
+U.S. and WW1, my goal was to educate the reader.
+Little did I know I also would educate myself.

 Newspapers from 1914-1918 were my primary sources when writing A Tale of Two Nations.
-These are sources unbiased by hindsight and analysis.
+These sources are unmarred by hindsight and analysis.
 News reports were often chaotic and incomplete, sometimes contradicting other reports.
-They also were full of information that didn’t make it into history books.
+But, more importantly, they were full of information that didn’t make it into history books.
 It is this “lost” information that I found the most fascinating.

 Here are five of the things I learned while writing A Tale of Two Nations: